ekeimaja/Dogbook-DEPRECATED-/README.md

 # Dogbook
-My training project to migrate Django 2 and Angular 7.
-This is a Facebook-like portal for dog owners.
+My training project to migrate Golang and Svelte This is a Facebook-like portal for dog owners.

 At the moment in December 2018 I've made base layout with Angular, which can been found from its own branch and also some testing with Django, e.g. file uploading system.

 DEVLOG
 -
+**13.04.2022:** I will redo this project in Go and Svelte.

 **4.11.2018:** Created the Angular frontend with needed components.

 **9.11.2018:** Made a test backend using ExpressJS.
 Check its branch to see it.